julian-kreis/maude-data-extractor/README.md

 ## Configurable Constants

-These values are defined in `retrieve.py` and can be adjusted to change the behavior of the data processing and storage:
+These values are defined in `retrieve.py` and can be adjusted to change the behavior of the program:

 | Constant | Description | Default |
 |----------|------------|---------|